Changes to expect in your child’s school lunches under new USDA nutrition standards

 There are two options the department wants feedback on in the public comment period for the proposal.
 One would be keeping the current standard, which says schools must make whole grain-rich options 80 percent of all grains offered in a week.
 The other would only allow schools to serve non-whole, enriched grain foods one day a week.

-The whole change, if adopted, would be among the quickest implemented, in fall 2024.
+The change, if adopted, would be among the quickest implemented, in fall 2024.

 “We appreciate that the proposed standards continue to emphasize the importance of whole grains.
 While we would like to see USDA reinstate the 100% whole grain-rich requirement, the proposed standard would still encourage whole grain consumption while giving schools some flexibility when menu planning,” the group said.